furqanazhar/BMI-Calculator/readme.md

 pytest test_app.py
 ```

-Output is shown in console which contains below info:
+Output is shown in console which contains below information:
 1. Total number of tests
 2. Total number of tests passed
 3. Total number of tests failed